 A study conducted in 2007 published by ScienceDirect revealed that when two separate sesquiterpenes: trans-caryophyllene and a-humulene, were used as an oral treatment in lab rats, the mice were given a-humulene showed a reduction in swelling.
-While more conclusive evidence needs to be further researched, alpha humulene presents itself as an effective anti-inflammatory agent.
+While more conclusive evidence needs further research, alpha humulene presents itself as an effective anti-inflammatory agent.

 Limonene: Stress & Anxiety Relief

 Limonene is a terpene produced in the aromatic resin glands of the hemp and cannabis plant.
 It is known for having an assortment of fruity aromas used in everyday items such as household cleaning products, cosmetics, CBD tinctures, and fruit rinds.
 Today, limonene is being used more in the health industry than ever before, especially as a treatment solution for stress and anxiety.

-According to a 2004 published study by the National Library of Medicine recently revised in 2020, limonene is a terpene comprised of a racemic mixture of limonene.
+According to a 2004 published study by the National Library of Medicine recently revised in 2020, limonene is a terpene composed of a racemic mixture of limonene.
 The extracted limonene oils have shown progress in aiding chemotherapy patients and improving beta-signaling for stress and anxiety relief.

-These are just four of the 200 or so terpenes found in the hemp plant alone!
+These are just four of the 200 or so CBD oil terpenes found in the hemp plant alone!

 How do Terpenes Enhance the Effects of CBD?

 Terpenes possess many health benefits, but they play a crucial role in synergically working with cannabinoids, known as the Entourage Effect.
-Studies have shown that cannabinoids, such as CBD and THC, are much more effective when cannabis terpenes are present because terpenes help cannabinoids alter the blood-brain barrier—influencing the number of cannabinoids that can pass through that barrier and connecting with your Endocannabinoid System.
+Studies have shown that cannabinoids, such as THC and CBD, with terpenes, are much more effective when cannabis terpenes are present because terpenes help cannabinoids alter the blood-brain barrier—influencing the number of cannabinoids that can pass through that barrier and connecting with your Endocannabinoid System.

 In cannabis and cannabis extracts: